Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Step-Tagging Early-stopping (ST-ES)

 Next, we show in this section that Step-Tagging modules can effectively be used as an early-stopping criteria.
-Figure \ref{fig:model_comparison} presents the average token count against the Avg@$5$ for the three LRMs on the MATH500 and GSM8K datasets.
-Each plot compares the performance trade-offs between the baselines and the ST-ES criteria.
-Table \ref{tab:full_results_5_seeds} in the Appendix \ref{sec:appendix-st_es_perf} reports the quantitative metrics of the baselines and our approach on the three models, for the $5$ seeds that we selected.
+Figure \ref{fig:st-es-performance} presents the average token count against the accuracy for the selected configurations.
+Each plot compares the performance trade-offs between the prompting baselines and the ST-ES criteria.
+Tables \ref{tab:full_results_5_seeds} and \ref{tab:other_dataset_st_es} in the Appendix \ref{sec:appendix-st-es-performance} report the quantitative metrics of the baselines and our approach on the three models, and five datasets.

 \textbf{$\mathcal{P_{\text{guided}}}$ baselines.} We first notice that simple instruction on the models results in strong token-reduction, achieving $20$\% to $60$\% saved tokens across configurations.
-Specifically, it seems that the baselines are giving much better results on QwQ-32B, and the system-prompt variants generally lead to more token-reduction for the Deepseek models.
+Specifically, the baselines achieve much better results on QwQ-32B, and the system-prompt variants generally lead to more token-reduction for the Deepseek models.

-\textbf{Strong performance of the ST-ES.} Next, we observe that our ST-ES criteria effectively leads to more efficient generation, with all ES-ST settings lying on the left side of the Efficiency line compared to the Standard inference for all models.
-Furthemore, the ST-ES criteria appear to outperform most $\mathcal{P_{\text{guided}}}$ baselines for both Deepseek models. \\ \phantom{m} Indeed, we observe that our ST-ES criteria is performing well on the DS-Llama8B model on both datasets since almost all ST-ES configurations lies on the Pareto front.
-On MATH500 (Figure \ref{fig:DS-MATH500}), ST-ES Router and ST-ES 85\% achieved approximately the same token reduction as $\mathcal{P^{\text{(0)}}_{\text{system}}}$ and $\mathcal{P^{\text{(3)}}_{\text{system}}}$ (27\% and 34\%, respectively), while achieving higher accuracy.
-On GSM8K (Figure \ref{fig:DS-GSM8K}), ST-ES 90\% achieves the same token reduction as $\mathcal{P^{\text{(1)}}_{\text{system}}}$ (around 41\%) while maintaining higher Avg@$5$ ($0.799$ vs. $0.754$, respectively).
-Furthermore, results on the DS-Qwen14B model also show good performance of criteria leading to significant token-reduction (10 to 32\%), with some configurations lying on the Pareto front.
-However, the $\mathcal{P_{\text{guided}}}$ settings appears to lead to more efficient inference, notably for MATH500.
-In addition, the criteria suffers from more accuracy loss, as the ST-ES Line are more vertical than for DS-Llama8B.
+\textbf{Performance of ST-ES.} Next, we observe that our ST-ES criteria achieved more efficient generation, with all ES-ST settings lying on the left side of the \emph{efficiency line} (in red) compared to the standard inference for all models.
+Further, ST-ES outperforms most $\mathcal{P_{\text{guided}}}$ baselines for both Deepseek models.
+Our ST-ES criteria is performing well on the DS-Llama8B model on both GSM8K and MATH500 since almost all ST-ES configurations lies on the Pareto front.
+For instance, on MATH500 (Figure \ref{fig:DS8B-MATH500-STES}), ST-ES 85\% achieved approximately the same token reduction as $\mathcal{P^{\text{(0)}}_{\text{system}}}$ and $\mathcal{P^{\text{(3)}}_{\text{system}}}$ (around 30\%), while achieving higher accuracy.